There are so many qualities that define a Drake Bulldog: intelligence, drive, tenacity, and character.

 Des Moines, Iowa 50311-4505

-Drake offers two ways to apply and both options are given equal consideration for admission.
+Choose either method to apply.
+Both options are given equal consideration for admission.
 There is no application fee when applying online.
-If you're a pre-pharmacy transfer student, you may apply through one of the forms noted below

 We require an essay or personal statement from each applicant.
 You must use one of the essay prompts provided in the Drake Application or Common Application.
 Please do not submit a paper you wrote for a school assignment; the admission committee would rather read something more personal.